mholthausen/jv-koelsche-imis/README.md

-# jv-koelsche-imis
-The website for JV Kölsch Imis
+# Website for JV Kölsche Imis

+## Contents

+This repo contains the code for the website of the Jeckenverein Kölsche Imis.